afontainec/chinchay-docs/docs/models/update.md

 ## Overview

  The `update` method.
 This is an asynchronous method that will update/edit entries of the database.
-It will return an array of javascript object, where each javascript object represent an entry of the database that was edited.
+It will return an array of javascript objects, where each javascript object represents an entry of the database that was edited.

  ### Parameters

   * Search: Javascript object with the criteria to define what should be updated.
   * newValues: Javascript object indicating which columns must be updated.
-  * Options: A javascript object for more configurations, such us sorting, grouping, etc.
+  * Options: A javascript object for more configurations, such as sorting, grouping, etc.

   In this tutorial we are going to see several examples.
-However for a fully detailed of how the search and option parameters work, check the [find documentation](./find).
+However for a fully detailed description of how the search and option parameters work, check the [find documentation](./find).

 ### Return value

-An array of javascript object, where each javascript object represent an entry of the database that has been edited.
+An array of javascript objects, where each javascript object represents an entry of the database that has been edited.
 An example could be:

   ```javascript
    [{